-(i) Internal Council Governance issues from the 18/19 AGS Risk Mitigation Management Comment Current Status (A8) Demonstrating strong commitment to ethical values. # Under realisation of external service providers to provide social value benefits that communities can gain from. providers, both voluntary and The Social Value Strategy has been rolled out with the creation of a dedicated Social Value Officer.
+(i) Internal Council Governance issues from the 18/19 AGS Risk Mitigation Management Comment Current Status (A8) Demonstrating strong commitment to ethical values. # Under realisation of external service providers to provide social value benefits that communities can gain from. external providers, both The Social Value Strategy has been rolled out with the creation of a dedicated Social Value Officer.
 Action to remain open to fully embed process.
+Open (A8) Demonstrating strong commitment to ethical values. # Under realisation of external service providers to provide social value benefits that communities can gain from. external providers, both The Social Value Strategy has been rolled out with the creation of a dedicated Social Value Officer.
+Action to remain open to fully embed process.
 Open (B23,24,25) Engaging stakeholder effectively, including individuals citizens and service users.
 (E61) Developing the capability of the entity's leadership and other individuals - ensure that there are structures in place to encourage public participation.
-(F69) Managing performance - making decisions based on relevant, clear objective analysis and advice pointing out the implications and risks inherent in the organisation's financial, social and environmental position and outlook negative and positive are fully understood when making Council decisions.
-Template and guidance for all committee reports to ensure that both communications and risk are comprehensively considered and reported on as part of the Integrated Impact Assessment, captures specific issues which may be of consequence for protected groups and other issues of impact need to be considered and captured.
+(F69) Managing performance - making decisions based on relevant, clear objective analysis and advice pointing out the Ensuring that impacts, both negative and positive are fully understood when making Council decisions.
+Public participation is not built into consultation and communication strategies, leading to miscommunication and difficulties in implementing change.
+Template and guidance for all committee reports to ensure that both communications and risk are comprehensively considered and reported on as part of the Integrated Impact Assessment captures specific issues which may be of consequence for protected groups and other issues of impact need to be considered and captured.
 New format for reporting introduced Autumn 2019 and subsequently monitored.
 Increased use of tools such as Gov. Delivery and Customer Accounts.
 There has been an improved report format used during the year.
 This action needs to remain open action to capture the report of Integrated Impact Assessments.
 There is a detailed communications strategy in place for all aspects of engagement.
 All major decisions are based on clear objective analysis.
 24,25) Closed (E61)